Disjoint covering of bipartite graphs with $s$-clubs: Hardness of t s problem

 Let now $S_1, S_2, \ldots, S_r$ be a disjoint cover with $(t,3)$-clubs that covers $k$ vertices in $G_{M,t,3}$.
 By Lemma~\ref{lem:tre}, we know that this cover is the union of $\frac{k}{t}$ disjoint $3$-clubs, each containing $t$ vertices of the form $N[c_i]\cup \{h_{i,j} |\,\, j \in [t-5] \}$ for some $i$, $1\leq i\leq |M|$ where $c_i$ corresponds to a triple $(x,y,z)$ in $M$.
 To obtain the $\frac{k}{t}$ triples in $M$ corresponding to a matching, it is enough to take the triples corresponding to the $\frac{k}{t}$ disjoint $3$-clubs from $S$.

-We therefore have an $L$-reduction with $\alpha=t$ e $\beta=\frac{1}{t}$ from Max-2B3DM to Max-DCC($t,3$).
+We therefore have an $L$-reduction with $\alpha=t$ and $\beta=\frac{1}{t}$ from Max-2B3DM to \maxdcc{t}{3}.
 In \cite{chlebik2006}, it was proven that for Max-2B3DM, achieving an approximation factor better than $\frac{95}{94}$ is NP-hard.
-Therefore, by Theorem \ref{theo:app}, we deduce the same result for Max-DCC($t,3$). \end{proof}
+Therefore we deduce the same result for \maxdcc{t}{3} (see \cite{williamson2011design} for more information about $L$-reductions and in particular Theorem~\ref{theo:app}. \end{proof}